ahmedzbyr/taealam/terraform_examples/validations/README.md

-# Terraform Validations
+# Effective Terraform Validation Techniques

-Validations are a great way to capture errors before we start creating plan for the infrastructure.
-Some of the issues might also get affect further down the line during apply causing unnecessary issue to the infrastructure.

-Below are few of the validations which can help during the terraform module creation.
-This give a overview of what we can do to validate and block any issues.
+Validation in Terraform is an essential practice to detect and prevent errors early in the infrastructure provisioning process.
+By incorporating robust validation checks, you can avoid issues that might otherwise surface during the apply phase, potentially causing disruptions to your infrastructure.
+In this blog post, we'll explore various validation techniques that can enhance the reliability of your Terraform modules.

-## IP Address validation for a variable
+##  IP Address Validation for a Variable

-Here we are check the IP address to be of the format `xxx.xxx.xxx.xxx`.
-First `{3}` set can take
+Ensuring that an IP address adheres to a specific format is a common validation task.
+You can use regular expressions to validate IP addresses.

-**Accept IP Address**
+**Acceptable IP Addresses**

 ```
 127.0.0.1